coda-platform/api-specification/README.md

 - **Primary author(s):** Louis Mullie [[@louism](https://github.com/louismullie)], Jeffrey Li [[@JeffreyLi16](https://github.com/JeffreyLi16)].
 - **Contributors:** Pascal St-Onge, Kevin Arsenault, Maxime Lavigne.
 - **License:** The code in this repository is released under the GNU General Public License, V3.

+### Explore

+You can read the API specification [here](https://coda-api-doc.netlify.app/).
+The documentation page is automatically re-generated each time a modification made on the `main` branch of this repository.